elsanussi-s-mneina/elsanussi-s-mneina/README.md

 # Repository News
 ## March 2021
+- March 31th:
+  - Reimplement NATO Phonetic Alphabet text transformer as a Dotnet console, and a Dotnet Mac GUI application using Visual Studio 2019.
+See the repository at https://github.com/elsanussi-s-mneina/NATO-Phonetic-Alphabet-in-dotnet
 - March 18th:
   - Split off part of phonetics-modeling project involving IPA numbers: into its own repository at https://github.com/elsanussi-s-mneina/ipa-numbers-in-haskell
   - Start work on a web application for ISO-233 transliteration at https://github.com/elsanussi-s-mneina/ISO233-Arabic-romanization-html-js-app